mabuyahya/java/java.md

 ### java VS c++
+the main differences that the java uses a virtual machine (JVM) to run the code which makes big difference also java is a fully object-oriented language.
 - Java is a high-level, object-oriented programming language developed by Sun Microsystems (now owned by Oracle) in 1995.
 - C++ is a general-purpose programming language that was developed by Bjarne Stroustrup at Bell Labs in 1979.
 - Java is platform-independent at the source and binary levels, while C++ is platform-dependent.